z4ir3/LEBREF2D/README.md

 Functions can be easily adapted to be used in an adaptive Finite Element Code for solving Partial Differential Equations (PDEs).

-Run the adaptive demo *lebdemo.m* for a demonstration and check the short documentation *doc.pdf* for information.
+Run the adaptive demo [lebdemo.m](lebdemo.m) for a demonstration of adaptive mesh refinements and please read the short [doc.pdf](documentation) for information.

 **Tested with MATLAB 8.4.0.150421 (R2014b)**

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details